KartikChugh/GeneticSeeker/README.md

 ### Evolutionary Design
 A brief summary of the genetic operators and design decisions in Seeker:

-- **Fitness scores results and efficiency.** The fitness function scores agents first according to their distance from the target and second according to the steps they took to get there, to ensure convergence to a straight path.
+- **Fitness scores results and efficiency.** The fitness function scores members first according to their distance from the target and second according to the steps they took to get there, to ensure convergence to a straight path.
 - **Fitness-proportionate selection.** FPS offers a balance between evolutionary pressure and genetic diversity by selecting population members with a chance proportional to their fitness (e.g. a fitness score of 6.0 provides twice the odds of survival over a score of 3.0).
-- **Genetic representation.** An agent's genome consists of several hundred acceleration vectors, which are read sequentially to guide motion.
+- **Genetic representation.** A members's genome consists of several hundred acceleration vectors, which are read sequentially to guide motion.
-- **Visual phenotype.** Agents are colored differently based on their genetic codes.
+- **Visual phenotype.** Members are colored differently based on their genetic codes.
 This tends to reveal clusters and highlights the growth and decline of sub-groups over time.
 - **Cloning with mutation.** Single-parent cloning is the simplest mechanism for genetic recombination, but suffices for this problem.
 Parents are culled from each generation and cloned until repopulation, passing down their genes with small chances of point mutation (randomized new genes).
-- **Elitist selection.** The fittest agent of each generation is automatically survived to the next.
+- **Elitist selection.** The fittest member of each generation is automatically survived to the next.
 Elitism prevents populations from wholly regressing by mutation.
 - **Dynamic problem.** The target moves to a new location periodically, putting selective pressure on the population to adapt.

 ## Experimentation